-The benefits of doing it yourself
+The benefits of installing new appliances yourself

 When you’re buying a new appliance, it’s tempting to have the dealer handle the installation hassles.
 But here are two good reasons to tackle the installation yourself:

 Dealers charge anywhere from $100 to $200 to hook up a major appliance.
 Some dealers may not be able to make gas connections for a gas oven or dryer, which means hiring a plumber and spending even more.

 Get it done right

 New appliance installation mistakes are a major cause of home catastrophes, from water damage to fires.
 The quality of dealer installation varies: You might get an experienced perfectionist to install your new appliance or you might get a kid who just started his job last week.
 By tackling the installation yourself, you can make sure it’s safe and reliable.

 “Last year my wife and I bought all new appliances.
 The installation fees ($80 to $120) seemed reasonable until I added them up.
 Then my innate frugality kicked in.
 It took me two weekends, but in the end I figured I had paid myself about $200 per day.
 Not bad for a part-time job! ”—Travis Larson, Senior Editor

 A fridge that’s too big might not fit through the door!

 Most new appliances come in standard sizes.
 But with refrigerators, there’s no such thing as “standard.”
 They vary in width, depth and height, and lots of homeowners don’t realize this until they try to slide the new fridge into place.
 Measure before you shop so you’re sure your new fridge is going to fit between and under existing cabinets.
 And make sure its doors and drawers can open fully in your kitchen.